Skip to content

 This launches two agents: one with "Also check for security issues.
 Review this module." and one with just "Review this module."

-Multiple %alt/%( directives can appear in the same prompt.
-When they do, a Cartesian product of all argument lists is computed — one agent is launched per combination:
+Multiple alt directives can appear in the same prompt.
+Branch lists with no repeated named ids form a Cartesian product: one agent is launched per combination.
+Brace and paren forms mix freely:

 Review this code.

-The %model directive supports launching multiple agents in parallel — one per model — when given comma-separated model names in parentheses:
+The %model directive is single-value.
+To launch multiple agents in parallel — one per model — put one model directive in each %{...} branch:

 Review this code for edge cases.